chinamike65/hugo-tuolesi/content/book4/book4en.md

 The guru emphasizes patriotism, love of education, and love of the people, and advocates great social harmony, great national unity, great world peace, and great perfection of practice.

-In 2009, as an outstanding representative of Tibetan Buddhist monks, Master Ngawang Gyatso participated in the 10th anniversary ceremony of Macao's return to the mainland, praying for Macao, and bestowing blessings on tens of thousands of believers.
+In 2009, as an outstanding representative of Tibetan Buddhist monks, Master Ngawang Gyatso participated in the 10th anniversary ceremony of Macao's return to the mainland, praying for Macao, and bestowing merit on tens of thousands of believers.

 In response to the great wish of Ngawang Gyatso to spread the Dharma and benefit students, the ever-growing number of monks and pilgrims, the infrastructure of the monastery is constantly being expanded.